Work it! Missy Elliott delivers commencement in Virginia

 The Grammy-winning Elliott, whose hits include “Get Ur Freak On” and “The Rain (Supa Dupa Fly),” was also awarded an honorary doctorate degree, and she awarded the university $20,000.

-She called on the graduates to claim their success and strength while keeping the faith, their drive and to be confident.
+She called on the graduates to claim their success and strength while keeping their faith, their drive, and to be confident.

 “Just keep going,” Elliott said.
 “You are all beautiful.”